 Jupiter holds the title for being the biggest planet in the solar system, but Saturn is no tiddler.
 It can hold its own in the size stakes, being 14, 514 miles smaller than Jupiter across its disk, and it also sports those fabulous rings.
 You can see just how Saturn dwarfs Earth in the image above, with nearly 6 Earths lining up across the width of its rings.
 The main dark gap in its rings is called the Cassini Division, this alone could almost contain the whole United States.
 Across the main planet’s disk of Saturn you could fit nearly 10 Earths, and if you could fill the inside of Saturn with Earths it would hold 764.

 We’ll stay with Saturn for the minute to emphasise just how gigantic the extent of Saturn’s rings are.
 The main disk of Saturn has been taken out and replaced with Earth on the same scale.
 Saturn’s icy rings are composed of billions of particles from tiny grains right up to mountain sized chunks.
-The ring’s thickness is 1 kilometre, and they span around 175,000 miles (282,000 km) from inner ring to outer, that’s around 3 quarters the distance from the Earth to the Moon.
+The ring’s thickness is 1 kilometre, and they span around 175,000 miles (282,000 km), that’s about three quarters the distance from the Earth to the Moon.

 The Sun has far more mass than everything else in the solar system put together, in fact it is 99.86% of it.
 Which means that us and the other planets and moons are really just the left over rubble from the formation of the Sun 4.5 billion years ago…the cosmic byproducts.
 At the Sun’s scale Earth is now really starting to look puny, in the image above solar prominences visible along its limb explode into space many times the height of the Earth.
 A typical sunspot usually visible on most days on the Sun (with only the right equipment and know how), could easily dwarf Earth.
 Across the Sun’s disk you could fit 109 Earths side by side, and to fill the Sun’s volume would take 1,300,000 Earths.
 On closer inspection the Sun has a granular or cellular appearance, these granules on the photosphere are the tops of convective cells that are plasma rising up from below.
 The solar disk has up to 4 million of these granules across its disk at any one time, and are on average the size of Texas.